Knowledge Manager Primer

 - This column is for data output and shows the results generated from rule execution in the guideline application.
 As the user enters data and sets the event time, rules are executed on-the-fly if criteria for rule firing are met.

 The image below is the same generated view as above, but with data entered in the variable input fields.
 Where applicable, measurement units have been selected, and for all input values an event time is mandatory.
 If the entered data (left column) meet any of the trigger conditions in the modelled guideline, the relevant guideline rule is fired and is added to the fired rules list (box highlighted in red).
 In addition, the results/outcome of the fired (executed) rules are shown in the output column (right column).
 This view allows the user to troubleshoot if a triggered rule fails to execute, or if a rule is executed without being triggered, among other possible issues.

-The designed view allows the user to test the completely modelled guideline application without additional troubleshooting information present.
-It is also created using the CM Editor software and is the next step in modelling after creating the default generated view.
+The designed view allows the user to test the completely modeled guideline application without additional troubleshooting information present.
+It is created manually using separate html editing software with the default generated view as input.
 It presents a clean and simplified interface that allows the user enter data and view final output without observing the step-by-step rule execution.

 Like the generated view, the user can toggle between display languages, click the share link button to generate a URL for sharing with others, and open the designed view in a new browser tab/window.
 The designed view can be visually customized to meet individual end-user requirements through hard coding, and as in the image above, is intended to be simple and show only the data entry fields (the event time defaults to the current date and time), the results of the calculation or protocol (in this example oMELD and MELD scores), and a list of references used in modelling the clinical concept.

 The image below is the same designed view, but with entered input data.
 Guideline rules have been triggered and executed resulting in calculation of oMELD and MELD scores.